 - Drink non-caloric beverages.
 Coffee, tea, and water will fill your stomach, cut hunger, and keep you hydrated.
 As a bonus, coffee has been shown to enhance autophagy.

 - Break your fast wisely.
 When the clock hits mealtime, avoid gorging yourself like a starving jackal.
 It’s not your last meal on Earth.
 Eat a normal, nutritious plate of food—and eat it slowly to let your satiety hormones kick in.

 - Increase nutrient density.
 When you consume fewer meals, you have fewer chances to consume vitamins, minerals, protein, and other essential nutrients.
 So make your meals count.
 Fill your plate with vegetables, healthy fats, animal protein—you know, all that stuff that doesn’t come in a package.

 - Take electrolytes.
 Low electrolytes (especially low sodium) are a huge cause of fasting side effects like muscle cramps, irritability, and fatigue.
 Why do electrolytes drop during a fast?
 Well for one, you’re not eating any electrolyte-rich foods.
 But fasting also keeps insulin low, signaling your kidneys to excrete extra sodium and potassium through your urine.
 To maintain electrolyte levels during a fast, eat plenty of salt and consider supplementing.
-I have to plug my product here—LMNT Recharge—because I designed it to contain the optimal ratio of sodium, potassium, and magnesium for daily supplementation, with the sugars or artificial ingredients that would disrupt a fast.
+I have to plug my product here—LMNT—because I designed it to contain the optimal ratio of sodium, potassium, and magnesium for daily supplementation, without the sugars or artificial ingredients that would disrupt a fast.
 I just dump a stick in my water bottle and I’m done for the day.
 Low maintenance.